 Make the most of your Ice Castles, New Hampshire experience with these tips:

-You’re going to crave hot chocolate, but be forewarned: Tiny cups are sold for a princely sum inside the castle ($4 as of 2017), and you must have cash.
+- You’re going to crave hot chocolate, but be forewarned: Tiny cups are sold for a princely sum inside the castle, and you must have cash.
 No outside food or drinks are allowed.

-Use TripAdvisor to compare rates and reviews for Lincoln-area hotels.
+- Use TripAdvisor to compare rates and reviews for hotels in nearly Lincoln, NH.

-Don’t procrastinate!
+- Don’t procrastinate!
 It’s estimated 120,000 people will visit the ice castle this season, and tickets do sell out, particularly for weekend dates.
 Plus, as temperatures warm, the fortress’s fate becomes uncertain.
-If you... miss seeing Ice Castles, New Hampshire in 2017, the good news is: There’ll be an all-new ice castle to tour in 2018.
+If you miss seeing Ice Castles, New Hampshire in 2020, the good news is: There’ll be an all-new ice castle to tour in 2021.